toluaina/toluaina.github.io/docs/tutorial/plugins.md

 Create a "plugins" directory and add it to your `PYTHONPATH`.

-The `PYTHONPATH` should contain the path to the "plugins" directory excluding the "plugins" directory itself.
+The `PYTHONPATH` should point to the parent directory containing your "plugins" folder.

 e.g: